Understanding the Illegal Market for Personal Information_dark photo of hands typing on a keyboard

 Like any marketplace, prices vary as well, leaving the fraudsters waiting on the very best moment to sell your data—it could be years before your stolen data is used.
 That’s why you might not even notice an issue until long after the original incident.

-If there’s a data breach, it’s often out of your control; however, you are not completely defenseless.
-How you choose to manage your data, including which sites you trust, and how many keep your data can play an important role in your overall level of risk.
-If you don’t consistently use and find ongoing value from an account, then you may consider deleting your information from the site, or not providing your info in the first place.
+If there’s a data breach, it’s often out of your control―however, you are not completely defenseless.
+How you choose to manage your data, including which sites you trust and how many keep your data, can play an important role in your overall level of risk.
+If you don’t consistently use and find ongoing value in an account, you may consider deleting your information from the site or not providing your info in the first place.
 It’s impossible to anticipate where a data breach may occur, but limiting the sources for discovering your information could make a big difference in your overall data security.

 If you do have to create a digital account, always use a completely unique username and password for each one.
 Use the strongest password possible as well by following best practices, including: